enableiot/iotkit-agent/README.md

 The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
 These are fine for public data submissions but should not be used for production deployments.

+## What's new in version 0.8.x

+* Besides MQTT connection, now it's possible to connect with the Iot Kit Cloud through REST protocol.
+* MQTT and REST listeners were deprecated in favor of TCP and UDP protocols.
+* Added Administrator commands to leverage agent configuration.
+* Supports two different type of components: sensors and actuators.

+## Known limitations

+* You will need to switch to MQTT protocol to exercise the Actuation functionality.
+* Components registered through the IotKit Cloud API will not be known by the iotkit-agent.

 ## License